 Felsheim’s defense attorney pointed to the 1975 Nebraska Supreme Court ruling State v.
 Karsten, in which a man was convicted of conspiracy to assault a man in Colorado for planning and paying a man in Nebraska to commit the act.
 Since the assault never took place, the conviction was eventually overturned.
 Despite arguments from the state asserting that Felsheim intended to bring the drugs back to Nebraska, Judge Strong found no evidence of these claims.
 While it is a crime in Nebraska to possess money intended to be used for the purchase of illicit drugs, Felsheim’s possession of currency was not a crime in and of itself.

 According to Chief Deputy County Attorney Pat Condon, the decision is a big deal as it presented a situation in which someone admitted what they were doing yet still managed to avoid conviction.
 Since no appeal will be made of the decision, this move could establish legal precedent.

 For the full story, check out the original article on journalstar.com.

 Nebraska Interstate Drug Stop Attorney

-If you have been arrested or had your assets unlawfully seized at a Nebraska Interstate 80 drug stop, the Nebraska drug stop lawyers at Berry Law Firm can fight to protect your rights and freedom.
+If you have been arrested or had your assets unlawfully seized at a Nebraska Interstate 80 drug stop, the Nebraska drug stop lawyers at Berry Law can fight to protect your rights and freedom.
 Backed by more than 80 years of combined legal experience and a 10.0 “Superb” Avvo Rating, we can provide the powerful advocacy you need to maximize your chances of securing a favorable outcome for your situation.

 Call (402) 817-6550 or schedule an initial consultation today to get started.